rmolinamir/algorithms-and-data-structures/03. Analyzing Performance of Arrays and Objects/README.md

 Unordered data structures store in key/value pairs.

-- Work well when you don't need order.
+- Works well when you don't need order.
 - When you need fast access/insertion and removal.

 ## Big O of Objects